meta-pytorch/executorch-examples/llm/android/LlamaDemo/README.md

 This section will provide the main steps to use the app, along with a code snippet of the ExecuTorch API.

 For loading the app, development, and running on device we recommend Android Studio:
-1. Open Android Studio and select "Open an existing Android Studio project" to open examples/demo-apps/android/LlamaDemo.
+1. Open Android Studio and select "Open an existing Android Studio project" to open the directory containing this README.md file.
 2. Run the app (^R).
 This builds and launches the app on the phone.

 ### Opening the App